Leonbronn

 Leonbronn is a village in the district of Heilbronn in Baden-Württemberg, Germany.
 From 1971 to 1974, Leonbronn together with Ochsenburg formed the local authority of Burgbronn.
-The various districts of the latter were incorporated into Zaberfeld on 1 January 1975.
+The various districts of the latter were incorporated into the town of Zaberfeld on 1 January 1975.

+Stromberg-Heuchelberg Nature Park still uses the Leonbronn name in the address.

+The Zabergäu Railway was a spur line from the Franconia Railway.
+It ran for 20.3 km from Lauffen am Neckar to Leonbronn.
+It opened in 1896.
+The passenger service was discontinued on 25 July 1986 but goods trains, which carried mainly agricultural freight, continued to run until 25 September 1994.
+The route is officially closed.